-If you are a business owner who focuses on selling software online, you probably have heard that people recommend SEO as part of your online marketing strategy.
+If you are a business owner who focuses on selling software such as a video downloader online, you probably have heard that people recommend SEO as part of your online marketing strategy.
 Since you want to make sure your company is up-to-date with the latest trends in business development, you might start looking into it.

 You can start of by knowing the basics.
 Search Engine Optimization, or SEO, is a marketing discipline focused on growing visibility in organic (non-paid) search engine results.
 By definition, “SEO encompasses both the technical and creative elements required to improve rankings, drive traffic, and increase awareness in search engines.”

 There are many aspects to SEO, from the words on your page to the way other sites link to you on the web.
 Sometimes, SEO is simply a matter of making sure your site is structured in a way that search engines understand.

 A large majority of web traffic is driven by the major search engine platforms: Google, Bing, and Yahoo.
 Although social media and other types of traffic can generate visits to your website, search engines are the primary method of navigation for most internet users.
 This is true whether your site provides content, services, products, information, or just about anything else.

 Generally, the reason why you need SEO is that while search engines are technically smart, they still need help to increase the efficiency of their processes.
 The developers of these major search engines are always working to improve their technology to crawl through the web more deeply and return better results to users.
 However, there is a limit to how search engines can operate.

 That being said, the right SEO strategy can net you thousands of visitors and increased attention, while wrong moves can keep your site buried deep in the search results where visibility is minimal to non-existent.